openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func entryView(key: K): MapEntryView<K, V>
 ```

-Function: Returns an empty reference view if the specified key does not exist.
+Functionality: Returns an empty reference view if the key does not exist.
 If the key exists, returns a reference view of the corresponding element.

 Parameters:

-- key: K - The key to add or check.
+- key: K - The key of the key-value pair to add.

 Return Value: